 You may also like Amy’s other recipes…

-♥ …and all of Amy’s protein overnight oats recipes!
+♡ …and the rest of of Amy’s high protein overnight oats recipes and healthy gingerbread recipes!

 Quick question.
 Do you think this can go from refrigerator to a warm up in the microwave for those who do not want their oatmeal anyway but hot?
 Thanks so much for all your delicious recipes.
 I love the breakdown on how to get a Thanksgiving dinner together.